-You have just finished your interview…now what?
-You know you should write a Thank You note but what should you say?
+You have just finished your interview and want to write the perfect Thank You letter- but what should you say?

 Before You Leave the Interview…